michmich112/EUSitMigrationScripts/README.md

 ## Requirements
 Your machine needs to run a Unix based OS and have BASH installed.

+## Usage
+If the script is installed as per the instructions below, this is the proper way of running it: `newuser <username>`

 ## Installing the scripts on your machine

 The following instructions will guide you on how to install this script and have it run easily on your machine.